andolmar/terminal-wizardry/README.md

 # terminal-wizardry
-A dungeon crawler inspired by Wizardry that runs on the terminal
+A dungeon crawler inspired by Wizardry that runs on the terminal.
+Currently in development.